canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 attribute defaults to 150.

-The intrinsic dimensions of the canvas
+The intrinsic dimensions of the canvas element equal

 the size of the coordinate space, with the numbers interpreted in